Want to know how to make the most of your NCG membership? Here are 10 ways to engage in 2016!

 9. Attend the Corporate Philanthropy Institute

-The CPI is NCG's signature corporate event of the year.
+The Corporate Philanthropy Institute (CPI) is NCG's signature corporate event of the year.
 This day-long conference offers corporate grantmakers the opportunity to learn about the latest trends in the field and connect with peers.
-This year’s Corporate Philanthropy Institute theme is “Authenticity”.
-It will be held on September 21 at the USCF Mission Bay Conference Center.
-Registration is now open.
+This year’s CPI will be held in late November.
+More details to come on our website.

 10. Join an NCG Volunteer Committee